matteodelabre/midijs/README.md

 Help us make this module better by contributing to its source!
 If you need a particular feature or a bug to be fixed, the best way is to propose changes.
-Find more in the
+Find out more in the
 [contribution guide](CONTRIBUTING.md).

 ### Changelog